By Anastasiia Gerasimova

 (1) Kli︠u︡chevskiĭ, V. O. Kurs Russkoĭ Istorii.
 Moscow: Eksmo, 2009.

 (2) Khan-Magomedov, Selim.
 Architecture of Soviet Avant-Garde.
 Vol. 2.
 Social Problems.
 Moscow: Stroyizdat, 1996.

 (3) Rubinov, Anatoliĭ.
 Istorii︠a︡ Bani.
 Moskva: Novoe Literaturnoe Obozrenie, 2006.

 (4) Agamben, Giorgio, and David Kishik.
 Nudities.
 Stanford, Calif.: Stanford University Press, 2010. (self-translated from Russian)

 Anastasiia Gerasimova is an architect currently working in Rotterdam at Studio Makkink & Bey.
-She studied architecture in Russia, Austria and the Netherlands.
-At The Berlage Centre for Advanced Studies in Architecture and Urban Design she started her on-going research about the culture and aesthetics of the banya, the traditional Russian steam bath - an architectural typology that has never before been explored.
+She studied architecture in Russia, Austria, and the Netherlands.
+She began her on-going research about the culture and aesthetics of the banya, the traditional Russian steam bath, at The Berlage Centre for Advanced Studies in Architecture and Urban Design.